KatherineMichel/pinax-tutorial/pinax-starter-project_files.md

 # Pinax Starter Project Files

-Within Pinax starter projects and apps, you will find all of the files commonly found in Django projects and apps, plus some specific to Pinax.
+Within Pinax starter projects, you will find all of the files commonly found in Django projects, plus some specific to Pinax.

 ## Configuration Files